yichen14/my_ai_codebase/README.md

 * Test reddit/wiki results, to resolve OOM issues;
 * Tables reporting optimal hyperparameters for each datasets.

+## Task:
+- Dynamic Link Prediction on Temporal Graph: given several time-steps of a graph dataset, our models could predict the edges change in the future time-steps.
+- Link Prediction on static graph data: given one graph, predict link changes on next graph.

 ## Data:

 - DBLP